Central Line (Tanzania): German period

-The route followed an old caravan route to Tabora, which gave large logistic advantages.
+The construction followed a centuries-old caravan route cleared by Arab traders to Tabora, which gave large logistic advantages.
 German settlers soon followed with plantations, and Tabora developed into a large agricultural centre.
 Kilometer 200 was reached in 1907, in the vicinity of the town of Morogoro.
 In 1909 the railhead reached Kilosa.
 Kigoma at Lake Tanganyika at kilometer 1252 was reached in 1914 just prior to the First World War.
 The regular travel time over the total distance amounted to 58 hours.
 It was planned to develop the line further to Iringa and to reach Lake Malawi, a project which was stopped due to the war.

 The construction of the line opened up trade between Lake Tanganyika and the east coast and spurred the growth of the ports at its termini.

 British Mandate

 The British mandate added to the Central Line three branch lines.
 The most important one, of 379 km, ran from Tabora to Mwanza at the south bank of the Lake Victoria.
 Another ran from Kilosa to Mikumi.
-A third, established in 1931, ran from Manyoni to Kiniyangiri; this had been shut down by 1948.
+A third, established in 1931, ran 93.58 mi from Manyoni via Singida to Kinyangiri; the section north of Singida closed between 1944 and 1947.

 After independence

 After the independence of Tanzania, the Central Line and the Usambara Railway were connected between the stations of Mruazi and Ruvu.

+In September 2022, the Tanzania Intermodal and Rail Development Project phase 1 concluded which includes track and bridge rehabilitation, axle load capacity enhancement, and the revitalization of intermodal terminals along the 970 km stretch between Dar es Salaam and Isaka.

+Another $200 million was approved in 2024 for phase 2 from the International Development Association to enhance safety, climate resilience and operational efficiency.

+In August 2024, the passenger traffic on standard gauge between Dar Es Salaam and Dodoma was inaugurated.